-High-profile hacking and vulnerabilities in leading software products has led many to ask: “Where were the bug reports?”
-The future of digital bug reporting will be different - and far more vital - than anyone can imagine.
+High-profile hacking and vulnerabilities in leading software products have led many to ask: “Where were the bug reports?”
+The future of digital bug reporting will be different – and far more vital – than anyone can imagine.

 In early 2020, an unknown and unseen error in Microsoft’s massive cloud systems was taken advantage of by a group of accused hackers originating from Russia.
 The attack, which used a cloud services supply chain vulnerability, led to many organizations serviced by digital security company SolarWinds being compromised by a months-long espionage campaign.
 The attack infiltrated past many security firewalls believed to be impenetrable – including accounts operated by personnel at the US Treasury Department, NATO, and the European Union.

 The massive hack brought to light the very real threat posed by malicious entities in an ever-increasing digital world.
 While the growth of online capabilities has created immeasurable opportunities for billions around the globe, it has also created plenty of opportunities for malicious hackers and accidental bugs to wreak havoc on a worldwide scale.

 While world leaders sort out the aftermath of the hack, software developers and companies have one question in mind: How was this bug in the SolarWinds Orion software not caught earlier?